-A professional might be so eager to please his or her boss that s/he would take on every responsibility even at the cost his/her mental health.
+A professional might be so eager to please his or her boss that they would take on every responsibility even at the cost of their mental health.
 Don’t do it.
-Ask for assistance when you need it.
+When you’re struggling with unhealthy boundaries in relationships that others have established with you, ask for assistance when you need it.
 You are NOT a Marvel hero that needs to save the world.
-Request for help when you need it and say no when you need your space.
+Request for help when you need it and say “no” when you need your space.
 They will back off.

-The basic rule of setting good emotional boundaries is to honour yourself and your heart first.
+The basic rule of setting good emotional boundaries is to honor yourself.
 Good boundaries are a sign of a mature person who knows what he or she wants from life.
 Do not compromise your self-worth for even those who are closest to you.
 Find your space and revel in it!

 The definition is fairly simple: it means, taking responsibility for your own actions and feelings while NOT taking responsibility for how others feel or act.

 You create emotional boundaries to protect your own feelings, to prevent being manipulated in a relationship and to not let others take you for granted.

 Sometimes you fail to set boundaries in a marriage because you fear losing the relationship or are afraid of being judged.
 But you have to assert yourself to set your boundaries.

 You have to assert yourself in your family, in the relationship and in the workplace and stop pleasing others because they expect you to do things for them.